pitfunie/wycliiffe-Monolithic-wordpress-transformation/README.md

-# Web App - Single Server to Elastic Evolution
+# Web App - Monolithic WebServer to Elastic Modernization Infrastructure Evolution

 Evolve a Monolithic Webserver to an architecture of a popular web application WordPress The architecture will start with a manually built single instance, running the application and database